xcp-ng/xcp-ng-org/docs/storage/storage.md

 :::tip
 [Additional package](../management/additional-packages) required and available in our repositories: `xfsprogs`.

-On XCP-ng before 8.2, you also need `sm-additional-drivers`.
 :::

 Works in the same way as the Local EXT storage driver: you hand it a device and it will format it and prepare it for your VMs automatically.